7-what-are-the-standard-disciplinary-sanctions-established-by-the-texas-health

 Complete a Case Evaluation form now

-We Will Stand Up for Your Rights and Fight for Your Professional License
+We will Stand Up for Your Rights and Fight for Your Professional License

 You can count on the experienced social worker license defense lawyers at Bertolino LLP, to defend you when you receive notice of disciplinary action against your professional license.
 We will investigate the circumstances that led to your disciplinary proceedings and devise the best strategy for your case.
 In addition, we will work to clear your name and ensure your professional license remains intact.
 Call us at (512) 515-9518 or contact us online.